tSu725/tSu725/README.md

-# Привет, я Kirill 👋
+# Hello, my name is Kirill 👋